shiree-harbick/first_cdi/README.md

-# first_cdi
+# JMU FIRST CDI Analysis

-FIRST program tools for analyzing CDI data
+This repository has scripts and tools to analysis the results of the JMU FIRST research program.